 - We may be treated to the beginning of “wingercizing” sessions.

-- If DG1 had a sibling, rivalry would be decreasing
+- If there are siblings, rivalry would be decreasing